guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 ### Bullet Journal

-Another big change I’ve made on my life’s organization methods is the use of Bullet Journal and I recommend you to know a bit about it.
+Another big change I’ve made on my life’s organization methods is the use of Bullet Journal and I recommend knowing a bit about it.

 ![image](/assets/images/bulletjournal.png)